-In this paper, we propose a supervised approach to the classical O-Learning algorithm of the RL paradigm [11, 12].
+In this paper, we propose a supervised approach to the classical Q-Learning algorithm of the RL paradigm [11][12].
 The structure of the learning problem is modified by incorporating some a priori knowledge provided by a supervisor during the training phases.
-In this paper, we present a RL scheme that intends to improve supervised learning in complex environments.
-With this approach, a supervisor adds structure to the classical framework for RL by integrating on-line a priori information or advices to the learning agent and that may help speeding-up learning tasks.
-Two examples are described to illustrate ideas behind our algorithm by using two types of supervisors: a human operator that issues intermittent advices to guide an autonomous agent learning navigation in unknown environment with obstacles, and a feedback LQ controller that is easily designed vet sub-optimal to help selecting appropriate actions for balancing a nonlinear system (an inverted pendulum on a moving cart).
+The supervisor adds structure to the classical framework for RL by integrating on-line a priori information or advices to the learning agent and that may help speeding-up learning tasks.
+Two examples are described to illustrate ideas behind our algorithm by using two types of supervisors: a human operator that issues intermittent advices to guide an autonomous agent learning navigation in unknown environment with obstacles, and a feedback LQ controller that is easily designed yet sub-optimal to help selecting appropriate actions for balancing a nonlinear system (an inverted pendulum on a moving cart).
 The remaining part of the paper is organized as follows: Section 2 provides a succinct review of the RL principles used to solve typical class of problems represented by MDPs models.
 Section 3 focuses on the use of supervisory techniques as applied to RL.
-This structure seeks to improve the learning rate by incorporating added knowledge to Q-learning algorithm during the training process, i.e., on-line.
+This structure seeks to improve the learning rate by incorporating added knowledge to Qlearning algorithm during the training process, i.e., online.
 In sections 4 and 5 are described in more details the insertion of two different supervisors into the RL structure for two domains: one is learning a navigation task in a grid world with obstacles and the other is balancing an inverted pendulum on a cart.
 Finally, a conclusion is drawn in section 6 and avenues for future work are identified, therein, as well.